Kimserey/BlogArchive/x.md

 ##3.
 Transpose a table using `GROUP BY`, `CASE` and `Aggregate functions`

-In one the database I had to work, the value were stored in three columns `id`, `key` and `value`.
+In one the database I worked on, the values were stored in three columns `id`, `key` and `value`.
 This table gathers all the data sent from a form from our app.
 `id` is the identifier of the form, `key` is the key of the field and `value` is the value of the field.

-_If you are thinking why is the table designed this way, it is meant to handle the dynamic nature of the forms.
+_The table is designed this way to handle the dynamic nature of the forms.
-Fields can be added or removed every day, depending on client requirements, so it would not be possible to use the field `keys` as table columns._
+Fields can be added or removed every day, depending on client requirements, so it would not be possible to use the value of `keys` as table columns._

 Storing the values this way makes it difficult to query directly.
 What we need to do is to `transpose` the tabe.